School is back in session. Dinners can be a challenge. For all of you working on meal planning right now with pantry staples, I am here to help you.

 I have compiled a list of all my favorite recipes with simple pantry staples.
-The best part of all besides being totally delicious, they easy and fast to prepare.
+The best part is that they are delicious, easy, and fast to prepare.

 I have subdivided the recipes into sections for easy search.

-Each recipe is created with everyday pantry and refrigerator staples.
+Each recipe is created with everyday pantry and refrigerator staples in mind.

-I am also including some substitutions for some ingredients and some tips for freezer storage too.
+I also include substitutions for some ingredients and some tips for freezer storage.

-I hope this will relieve some of the cooking stress and would be helpful to you.
-Let me know by commenting below if you have any questions or request a specific recipe.
+I hope this will relieve some of the cooking stress and will be helpful to you.
+If you have any questions or request a specific recipe, please let me know by commenting below.

 We got this!